Medical Schools with DEI Offices

 Office of Diversity and Equity Transformation

-Virginia Tech Carilion School of Medicine also has the InclusiveVTCSOM Task Force, whose mission is “is to advance an inclusive environment that attracts and retains the best talent, values diversity of life experiences and perspectives, and encourages innovation in our pursuit of health equity,” as well as a Center for Inclusion.
+The InclusiveVTCSOM Task Force’s mission is “to advance an inclusive environment that attracts and retains the best talent, values diversity of life experiences and perspectives, and encourages innovation in our pursuit of health equity.”
+The school also maintains a Center for Inclusion.

 Office of Educational Excellence